What’s better than knowing that your home is shielded with an environment-friendly roof?

 Wood shakes are very similar to shingles.
 The only difference is how they are crafted.

 There is also a difference in the structure.
 With wood shakes, you will clearly see that one end is thicker than the other.
-This is the side which should be visible when laid down for roofing.
+This is the side that should be visible when laid down for roofing.

 This option is perfect if you like the beauty and traditional look of wood for your place.